 While the original Milky Way candy bar is NOT gluten-free.
 Both the simply caramel and the midnight dark ARE gluten-free.

-Neither one of these varieties contain the barley malt extract found in the original version.
+Neither one of these varieties contains the barley malt extract found in the original version.

 - Dairy - All of the varieties of Milky Ways contain dairy, making these not a safe option for those needing to stay dairy-free.
-The presence of dairy also means that Milky Ways are not vegan either.
+The presence of dairy also means that Milky Ways is not vegan or dairy-free.

 - Eggs - Milk Way candy bars contain egg whites, so they should be avoided by anyone with an egg allergy.

-- Soy - Milky Ways contain soy lecithin, which is a food additive, usually used as an emulsifier and flavor enhancer.
+- Soy - Milky Ways contains soy lecithin, which is a food additive, usually used as an emulsifier and flavor enhancer.

 - Peanuts - While Milky Way candy bars do not specifically contain peanuts, their packaging contains the allergy warning label that says they may contain peanuts.
 This is probably due to processing.
 If someone is worried about cross-contact with peanuts, they should most likely avoid consuming Milky Ways.

-- It is important to note that Mars Wrigley does NOT list wheat under their allergy information label on the packaging of their original Milky Ways.
+- It is important to note that Mars Wrigley does NOT list wheat under the allergy information label on the packaging of their original Milky Ways.

-- None of the varieties of Milky Ways are listed as gluten-free, including the caramel and midnight varieties.
-Even though those two varieties do not contain any gluten ingredients.
-This is likely due to the possibility of manufacturing and gluten present on machines.
+- None of the Milky Ways varieties are gluten-free, including the caramel and midnight varieties.
+Even though those two varieties do not contain any gluten ingredients, this is likely due to the possibility of manufacturing and gluten present on machines.
 This does not mean they are not gluten-free.
 This just means they are not tested to confirm they didn't become contaminated with gluten.

 Only the original version of Milky Ways contains barley malt, which makes these not gluten-free.
-The simply caramel and the midnight versions of the Milky Ways do not contain barley malt and do not list any other ingredients that contain gluten.
-This means these two varieties should be considered gluten-free and safe for individuals on a gluten-free diet or celiac to consume.
+The Simply Caramel and Midnight Dark versions of the Milky Ways do not contain barley malt and do not list any other ingredients that contain gluten.
+This means these two varieties should be considered gluten-free and safe for individuals on a gluten-free diet.

 It is important to always check the labels before consuming.
 Companies can and do change ingredients from time to time, depending on manufacturing and supply chains.

-Check out more gluten-free product articles to make sure you're staying gluten-free.
+Check out more gluten-free candy articles to make sure you're staying gluten-free.

 Feel free to share this article with friends and family to help more people know how to help keep loved ones gluten-free.